-$$CL = CL_T \cdot \left(\frac{WT}{70}\right)^{0.75} \cdot \frac{PMA^{Hill}{III}}{PMA^{Hill}{50} + PMA^{Hill}{II}}$$ (Equation 1)

-where CL is drug clearance in an individual, CL_T is the typical clearance for a 70 kg adult, WT is body weight, PMA{50} is the PMA (usually in weeks) for CL to reach 50% mature, and Hill is the shape parameter.
-The rationale behind using PMA rather is that pre-term neonates may have lower CL in early life due to immaturity of organ function and drug metabolising enzyme expression.
-This model has been proposed as a standard method for modelling clearance in children [11], and its advantages are threefold: firstly the allometric exponent is fixed to a value within the accepted range of plausible values, thereby adding biological prior knowledge to the model without requiring the addition of a parameter.
-Secondly the maturation parameters are easy to communicate: PMA{50} gives the age at which clearance is half-way to being explained solely by weight, and the Hill coefficient describes the steepness of the maturation curve.
+$$CL = CL_T \cdot \left(\frac{WT}{70}\right)^{0.75} \cdot \frac{PMA^{Hill}}{PMA{50}^{Hill} + PMA^{Hill}},\tag{1}$$ where CL is drug CL in an individual, CL_T is the typical CL for a 70 kg adult, WT is body weight, PMA{50} is the PMA (usually in weeks) for CL to reach 50% mature, and Hill is the shape parameter.
+The rationale behind using PMA rather is that preterm neonates may have lower CL in early life due to immaturity of organ function and drug metabolising enzyme expression.
+This model has been proposed as a standard method for modelling CL in children [12], and its advantages are threefold: firstly the allometric exponent is fixed to a value within the accepted range of plausible values, thereby adding biological prior knowledge to the model without requiring the addition of a parameter.
+Secondly, the maturation parameters are easy to communicate: PMA50 gives the age at which CL is half-way to being explained solely by weight, and the Hill coefficient describes the steepness of the maturation curve.
 Thirdly this model is flexible enough to describe slow and rapid (step-like) maturation and anything in between.

-This study aimed to seek evidence to reject the model presented in Equation 1.
+This study aimed to seek evidence to reject the model presented in Equation (1).
 Our hypothesis was that no published model gives superior fit to this model across all age groups.
-We sought to test this by systematically reviewing the literature to identify models for maturation and/or size, and comparing their fit to the clearance of two typical drugs, gentamicin (cleared almost exclusively by glomerular filtration) and midazolam (cleared almost exclusively by hepatic metabolism).
+We sought to test this by systematically reviewing the literature to identify models for maturation and/or size, and comparing their fit to the CL of two typical drugs, gentamicin (cleared almost exclusively by glomerular filtration) and midazolam (cleared almost exclusively by hepatic metabolism).